State-by-state coverage of US sweepstakes casino law: pending bills, scheduled changes, enforcement signals, and source-backed status notes.

 Last action: Signed by Governor March 13, 2026 · Last checked: 2026-04-14 · Source

 Expands Maine's gambling definition to include online sweepstakes casinos that offer virtual currencies redeemable for cash or cash equivalents.
 Prohibits operators from serving Maine residents and establishes penalties for violations.
-Effective July 2026.
+Enacted as Public Law Chapter 645, general effective date July 29, 2026.

 Companion bills introduced in the 2026 Maryland General Assembly session directing the MLGCA to study the prevalence and economic impact of online sweepstakes casinos.
 The study would evaluate whether regulatory oversight is warranted and report findings to the legislature.
 Does not propose an outright ban.